Ion#

 Free-bound continuum emission of the recombined ion.

-This does not include the ionization fraction or abundance factors.
 Unlike the equivalent IDL routine, the output here is not expressed per steradian and as such the factor of \(1/4\pi\) is not included.

 When an electron is captured by an ion of charge \(z+1\) (the recombining ion), it creates a an ion of charge \(z\) (the recombined ion) and produces a continuum of emission called the free-bound continuum.
 The emission of the recombined ion is given by,